brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> Great are the achievements of faith!
 In the fountain of flame, as by the water of rest, the holy Martyr Theodore rejoiced; for wholly consumed by fire he was offered to the Trinity like sweet bread.
 At his intercessions, Christ God, save our souls.</span>

-**After the 3rd Ode, YpakoÃ¯.
+**After the 3rd Ode, Ypakoï.
 Tone 8.**

-<span style="letter-spacing:-.1pt">An Angel turned the furnace of the Youths to dew, while now he halts the womenÂ’s lamentation, saying: Why do you bring sweet spices here?
+<span style="letter-spacing:-.1pt">An Angel turned the furnace of the Youths to dew, while now he halts the women’s lamentation, saying: Why do you bring sweet spices here?
 Whom do you seek in a tomb?
 Christ God has risen, for He is the life and salvation of the human race.</span>

 **After the 6th, Kontakion of the Forefeast.
 Tone 1.**